Important Update for 2021:

-Due to the ongoing Covid-19 global pandemic and acting out of an abundance of caution, the Norwich Historical Society has made the difficult decision to cancel the organization’s remaining programs for the 2020 calendar year.
-It is with great disappointment that we announce that Norwich Heritage Day will be cancelled this year.
+Due to the ongoing Covid-19 global pandemic and acting out of an abundance of caution, it is with great disappointment that we announce that Norwich Heritage Day will be cancelled this year.
 This is not a decision we have taken lightly, but it was made with the safety of our volunteers and event participants in mind.
-We look forward to hosting the event in 2021; stay safe and be well!
+We look forward to hosting the event in 2022; stay safe and be well!

 Cancelled: Norwich Heritage Day